Jvinniec/CLOptions/README.md

       / _, _/ /___/ ___ |/ /_/ / /  / / /___
      /_/ |_/_____/_/  |_/_____/_/  /_/_____/

+### Deprecated ###
+Note: This code is officially deprecated.
+There are many alternatives for putting command line options in C++ scripts (such as [gflags](https://gflags.github.io/gflags/)) that maintaining another is probably unnecessary.
+If requested, I can make updates to the code, but at the moment I see no reason to continue development on CLOptions.

 The header file in 'include/CLOptions.h' can be included in your simple executable script for defining and using command line options in your script.
 It also provides the functionality of